lfads/lfads-run-manager/docs/matlab.md

 # Matlab language features used

-## Matlab Classes

 The run manager code is written in and will be executed within Matlab.
 The code is organized around Matlab classes, which are part of Matlab's very well developed object oriented programming functionality.
+The run manager code also makes use of packages, which helps you organize your code so that names don't collide in the Matlab path.
+If you are familiar with these aspects of Matlab programming, skip ahead to [Key Concepts](concepts.md).

+## Matlab Classes

  While there are technical differences, classes in Matlab work similarly to classes in Java and other object-oriented languages, and are very well documented by Mathworks:

  * [Role of Classes in Matlab](https://www.mathworks.com/help/matlab/matlab_oop/classes-in-the-matlab-language.html)
  * [Class Syntax Guide](https://www.mathworks.com/help/matlab/class-syntax-guide.html)